NeurodataWithoutBorders/nwbinspector/docs/best_practices/time_series.rst

 Time Series
 ===========

-When using :py:class:`~pynwb.base.TimeSeries` or any subtype (e.g. :py:class:`~pynwb.ecephys.ElectricalSeries`, :py:class:`~pynwb.behavior.SpatialSeries`, and :py:class:`~pynwb.image.ImageSeries`), please ensure the following practices are followed.
+When using :nwb-schema:ref:`TimeSeries <sec-TimeSeries>` or any subtype (e.g. :nwb-schema:ref:`ElectricalSeries <sec-ElectricalSeries>`, :nwb-schema:ref:`SpatialSeries <sec-SpatialSeries>, and
+:nwb-schema:ref:`ImageSeries <sec-ImageSeries>), please ensure the following practices are followed.